Romania in the Junior Eurovision Song Contest 2006

-Romania was represented by New Star Music at the Junior Eurovision Song Contest 2006 with the song "Povestea mea".
-The song was selected as the winner of the Romanian national final Selecţia Naţională Eurovision Junior 2006, held on 1 June 2006.
+Romania was represented at the Junior Eurovision Song Contest 2006 with the song "Povestea mea", written and performed by New Star Music.
+The Romanian participating broadcaster, Televiziunea Română (TVR), selected its entry for the contest with the national final Selecţia Naţională Eurovision Junior 2006, held on 1 June 2006.
+In addition, TVR was also the host broadcaster and staged the event at Sala Polivalentă in Bucharest.

 Before Junior Eurovision

 Selecţia Naţională Eurovision Junior 2006

-TVR received a total of 45 entries, in which 21 were chosen for the national final.
+Televiziunea Română (TVR) received a total of 45 entries, in which 21 were chosen for the national final.

 The final took place on 1 June 2006.
 21 songs took part and the winner was determined by a 50/50 combination of votes from a jury panel and a public televote.
 The winner was "Povestea mea" performed by New Star Music, receiving the maximum points from the televoters and second most points from the jury.